WOLF retro DESIGN REVIEW. 25th November 2019

 WORD OF THE WOLF

 In our opinion the W114 dated quite quickly after its launch in 1968.
 In a time of Disco fever, its simple lines were boring.
-Man had been to space so a boxy room on wheels was only suited to a practical a family person who prioritised getting from A with safety and efficiency.
+Man had been to space so a boxy room on wheels was only suited to a practical a family person who prioritized getting from A to B with safety and efficiency.
 For a long time, the W114 looked like just an old car rather than a cool classic.

 After half century since after its debut the W114 is most certainly a classic Mercedes in every sense of the word.
 All that simple geometry and chrome has now added to the cars retro cool looks and desirability.
 The W114 is more fascinating now than when new, and seems to be getting better with age.
 While we love the coupe, don’t underestimate the sedans that have been a real sleeper for many years.
 An original low mile example in either coupe or sedan is a solid investment and excellent entry car into classic Mercedes collecting.

 Green with respect